OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 2. In the terminal window in VSCode where you launched the web server, press `CTRL`+`C` to stop the web server.

+## ✅ Checkpoint

+You now know how to set up an application integration in Okta.

+## 🎉 End of Module 1 Labs
+**You may close this workspace project, ensuring all changes were saved.**

 # Lab 2.1 Configure a Custom Domain

 🎯 **Objective:**   Configure a custom domain in Okta and configure your DNS to support the custom URL.